 BY DIETTE COURRÉGÉ CASEY

-A number of Charleston County schools have declining enrollment, parents choosing other alternatives, under-used buildings and high per student operating costs.
+A number of other Charleston County schools are in a similar predicament of declining enrollment, parents choosing other alternatives, under-used buildings and high per student operating costs.

 County school board members started talking Thursday about those schools and changes they could make.
 Some possibilities floated were altering grade configurations and consolidating schools.